CivitasVoto/app/README.md

 - Aragon Chain communities, compound.finance pools, and more to be announced!

-## Demand and Competitive Advantage
+## Demand and Advantages

-The need for community governed funds distribution to sustain work efforts is a [hot topic in the Ethereum community](https://medium.com/streamrblog/a-proposal-for-ethereum-voting-mechanisms-and-common-funds-distribution-f637eb2515b1) and obviously extends far beyond the blockchain realm.
-One highly anticipated experiment includes [The LOA](https://medium.com/coinmonks/venturing-into-the-lao-comparing-molochdao-and-vmlao-solidity-designs-81da2361dba5) (built on [Moloch](https://medium.com/@simondlr/the-moloch-dao-collapsing-the-firm-2a800b3aa2e7)) which serves as a fundamental example but is limited by the constraints of the Moloch contracts which are especially cumbersome when dealing with fund allocation based on membership shares.
-Civitas utilizes battle tested, modular frameworks such as [Bancor](https://about.bancor.network/protocol/), [Colony](https://colony.io/), and [Aragon](https://aragon.org/) to compose an extendable DAO as a Service solution that provides at its core: the choice of permissionless/permissioned membership, continuous fundraising, reputation weighted voting, and decentralized fund allocation with swappable voting mechanisms - enabling cooperation for the masses.
+The need for community governed funds distribution to sustain coordination efforts is a [hot topic in the Ethereum community](https://medium.com/streamrblog/a-proposal-for-ethereum-voting-mechanisms-and-common-funds-distribution-f637eb2515b1) and also extends far beyond the blockchain realm.
+One highly anticipated example includes [The LOA](https://medium.com/coinmonks/venturing-into-the-lao-comparing-molochdao-and-vmlao-solidity-designs-81da2361dba5) (built on [Moloch](https://medium.com/@simondlr/the-moloch-dao-collapsing-the-firm-2a800b3aa2e7)) which serves as a fundamental experiment of permissioned membership and fund distribution but is limited by the opinionated nature of Moloch.

+Civitas utilizes battle tested platforms such as [Bancor](https://about.bancor.network/protocol/), [Colony](https://colony.io/), and [Aragon](https://aragon.org/) to compose a modular, configurable, and extendable DAO as a Service solution that provides at its core: the choice of permissionless/permissioned membership, continuous fundraising/liquidity, automated reputation management, reputation weighted voting, and decentralized fund allocation with swappable voting mechanisms - enabling coordination for the masses.

 ## Contributing